Shadowrunner Boss Guide

 Shadowrunner’s Element is ODD, meaning you will want to avoid bringing weak elements (REASON) to this encounter to increase your chances of success.

-You can fight Shadowrunner on Basic and Hard difficulty with the reward quality increasing for the higher difficulty.
+You can fight Shadowrunner on Normal and Hard difficulty with the reward quality increasing for the higher difficulty.

 An enemy capable of manipulating water to attack, his attack methods are ever-changing and cunning, making him a very troublesome opponent.